-A collection of short snippets that I found interesting.
-I did no write any of the following, and attempt to give attribution where possible.
+A collection of short ideas, anecdotes, and excerpts that I found interesting.
+I did not write any of the following, and attempt to give attribution where possible.

 I do not necessarily agree with the views - they simply succintly and clearly say what I believe to be an interesting topic or insight.